-(a) The state aid authorized by s.
+- (a) The state aid authorized by s.
 93.23 (1), Stats., may be paid on net premiums paid by a county or district fair.
 The department may withhold state premium aid from any fair that does not enforce animal health provisions under ch.
 ATCP 10 that are applicable to animals exhibited at the fair.
-State aid will be paid only on premiums actually paid by bank check or draft. (b) No deductions may be made from premium money won by an exhibitor.
+State aid will be paid only on premiums actually paid by bank check or draft. - (b) No deductions may be made from premium money won by an exhibitor.
 Premiums may, however, be withheld where exhibition rules established by the fair association are violated.
-A written statement of violation shall be submitted to the department to justify action taken by a local fair. (c) Premiums offered shall be definite in amount.
-No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. (d) State aid may be paid on no more than 2 premiums awarded an exhibitor under one premium or lot number in open division individual livestock classes, except poultry and rabbits, and no more than one premium in all other classes, including poultry and rabbits.

-(e) No county or district fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same county or district fair.
-This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class.

-(f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests premiums shall submit to the department a printed copy of the premium list used at the fair, as required under s.
-ATCP 160.92 (3) (c).

-(2) PREMIUM LISTS. (a) Premiums for which state aid is requested by county and district fairs shall conform with the uniform premium list and other requirements set forth in these rules.
+A written statement of violation shall be submitted to the department to justify action taken by a local fair. - (c) Premiums offered shall be definite in amount.
+No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. - (d) State aid may be paid on no more than 2 premiums awarded an exhibitor under one premium or lot number in open division individual livestock classes, except poultry and rabbits, and no more than one premium in all other classes, including poultry and rabbits. - (e) No county or district fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same county or district fair.
+This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class. - (f) No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests - (2) PREMIUM LISTS. (a) Premiums for which state aid is requested by county and district fairs shall conform with the uniform premium list and other requirements set forth in these rules.
 Fairs requesting state aid for net